How to Buy Land in Ontario: A Full Guide

 Seller financing, or owner financing, is when the seller of the land acts as a lender.
 You will purchase the land from them by making a down payment, and then you will make loan payments to the seller just like you would make mortgage payments to a bank.

-What to Look Out For When Purchasing Land in Ontario
+What to Look Out For When Buying Land in Ontario

 Zoning

 Zoning controls how the land can be used and what buildings can be constructed.
-For example, if you purchase land that is zoned for agricultural purposes, then the land will need to primarily be dedicated towards agriculture.
-You can request a zoning bylaw amendment or rezoning, however, it is a lengthy process with no guarantee of approval.
-You will need to also get a building permit from your municipality.
+For example, if you purchase land that is zoned for agricultural purposes, then the land will need to be primarily dedicated to agriculture.
+You can request a zoning bylaw amendment or rezoning; however, it is a lengthy process with no guarantee of approval.
+You will also need to get a building permit from your municipality.

 Land Survey

-You will need a land survey done so that the boundary of the land lot can be determined, along with easements, restrictive covenants and any structures or features in the lot.
+You will need a land survey to determine the boundary of the land lot, easements, restrictive covenants, and any structures or features in the lot.

-For raw land or for land that doesn’t have existing road access, building a private road extension or driveway to access your property may require going through the property of other privately-owned land.
+For raw land or land that doesn’t have existing road access, building a private road extension or driveway to access your property may require going through the property of other privately owned land.
 You may also consider paving an existing gravel road.
-Having gas, phone lines, and power lines run to your home can be costly.
+Having gas, phone, and power lines run to your home can be costly.

 Soil Test

-If your property isn’t serviced by a local municipality, you may need to construct a well and a septic system for water and sewage.
+If a local municipality doesn’t service your property, you may need to construct a well and a septic system for water and sewage.
 A soil test (percolation test) will be needed to see if the ground of your property is suitable for the construction of a septic system.

 Development

-You could use a construction loan to finance your home construction.
-If you purchase a lot from a subdivision, there might be a condition that you must use their builder.
+You could use a construction loan to finance your home's construction.
+If you purchase a lot from a subdivision, you might be required to use their builder.

 The cost of developing your property will depend on your land, such as removing trees and brush to prepare for construction.
 If it is a heavily wooded lot, lot clearing can be a significant expense.

 Not all land can be developed.
-Land lots might have conditions and restrictions on the land title which may prevent the construction of any buildings or prohibit certain uses of the land.
+Land lots might have conditions and restrictions on the land title, which may prevent the construction of any buildings or prohibit specific land uses.
 This is called restrictive covenants.
-Restrictive covenants are attached to the title, which means that it will be passed along to you during the sale of the land.
+Restrictive covenants are attached to the title, meaning they will be passed along to you during the land sale.
 Restrictive covenants automatically expire after 40 years.

 Taxes